 For luxury products, these are scenario’s you’d certainly want to avoid as a serious market entrant.
 The better approach is to build your brand, generate sales through cross border platforms & drive qualified prospects through digital efforts.

-Once a brand is more established and has sales figures, higher quality distributors are keen to take on the product that work with other well-known luxury names.
+Once a brand is more established and has sales figures, higher quality distributors are keen to take on the product that works with other well-known luxury names.

 Cross Border E-Commerce For Luxury Brands

 Alibaba’s flagship platform Tmall is reserved only the for most successful players, 85% of brands are rejected from Tmall, Why?
-Because Tmall tend to select brands that already have a large following, a strong image, reputation and significant sales evidence from China.
-Jingdong (JD) is not dis-similar with a strict application procedure.
+Because Tmall tends to select brands that already have a large following, a strong image, reputation and significant sales evidence from China.
+Jingdong (JD) is not dissimilar with a strict application procedure.
 If applicable setting up on Tmall can be huge exposure for Luxury.

 The alternative route for new luxury products in China is to build up to these largest e-commerce displays on more niche, yet highly valued platforms such as WeChat Stores, Little Red Book, Hupu, T Global E-Luxury & more.